 Food in Dar es Salaam

-Food scene is good in Dar es Salaam.
-There are fast food restaurants such as Subway, KFC and many others which you can mostly find in the city center because I stayed at the city center. the price of fast food is normal within $5 for a single meal.
+The price of fast food is normally within $5 for a single meal.
 Indian restaurants are many in Dar Es Salaam which I found on the “Jamhoriat Street” in Dar Es Sallam, that also cost around $7 to $8 for a good quality meal including soft drinks.

 What to See in Dar Es Salaam

-Overall, Dar es Salaam is a beautiful and clean city. and crime rate is also low compare to other cities in the region. let me know if you have any questions and have a safe journey to Tanzania 🙂 and don’t forget to watch my travel videos from Tanzania.
+Overall, Dar es Salaam is a beautiful and clean city. and the crime rate is also low compared to other cities in the region. let me know if you have any questions and have a safe journey to Tanzania 🙂 and don’t forget to watch my travel videos from Tanzania.